Citizen Khan: Broadcast and reception

 The first episode of Citizen Khan was first broadcast on BBC One on 27 August 2012, in a late timeslot of 10:20pm.
 It received what Digital Spy referred to as an "impressive" 3.41 million viewers and 20.9% of the audience.

 The Independent's Hasnet Lais stated "Credit must be given to Adil Ray for not sparing any sacred cows and shining light on the conundrum of some British Muslim women under the patriarchal cosh."

-The BBC received over 700 complaints following the airing of the first episode with a further 20 complaints to Ofcom.
+The BBC received more than 700 complaints following the airing of the first episode, with a further 20 complaints made to Ofcom.
 Some British Muslims claimed that the show "ridicules" and "insults" Islam.
 The BBC claimed it had evidence the complaints were part of a lobbying campaign and countered it saying a number of people, including those of Muslim communities, praised the show and referred to its audience figures as a "very positive start."

+The first episode of Citizen Khan garnered considerable criticism for a scene in which the character Mr. Khan's daughter pretends to pray and bows before the Qur'an as a "holy charade" for her father's benefit, which was seen as desacralizing Islamic practices.
+This led to accusations of Islamophobia and the show being labelled as "racist", "embarrassing" and "old-fashioned" in some newspapers.
+Despite this, the show's writer, Adil Ray, defended it as a product of his own background and familiarity with the community.

-The Independent's Arifa Akbar commented negatively on its many clichéd jokes and character traits and drawing many comparisons with 1970s-style sitcoms.
+The Independent's Arifa Akbar commented negatively on its many clichéd jokes and character traits, drawing many comparisons with 1970s-style sitcoms.
 Mark Jones of The Guardian was more optimistic, describing it as "an affable enough debut, deserving a wider audience than this post-watershed slot is likely to attract."

 The Islam Channel broadcast a special show entitled Politics and Media: Citizen Khan – Racist stereotypes or harmless fun?
 Presenter John Rees discussed whether the BBC comedy was stereotyping Muslims, or whether it was fun and could be laughed about by Muslims.

 By the second episode, broadcast on 3 September, Citizen Khan clips had gone viral.
 Opinion outside the United Kingdom was also mixed, resulting in many heated debates.
-Outside of the UK, the Pakistani newspaper The News International criticised the BBC's use of Pakistani flags in the Khan's home, and Mr Khan's younger daughter quickly putting on a hijab and pretending to read the Qur'an.
+The Pakistani newspaper The News International criticised the BBC's use of Pakistani flags in the Khans' home, and Mr Khan's younger daughter quickly putting on a hijab and pretending to read the Qur'an.
 The Pakistan News Watch website countered "shows like Citizen Khan are essential in multicultural societies and help put all communities on an equal footing – if everyone can have a laugh at everyone else's expense, then no one can claim superiority."
 The debate continued for a third week, with the Yorkshire Post publishing an article by Pakistani journalist Sabbiyah Pervez appealing to her own community to "stop being so defensive and learn to laugh at itself."